-This battle fought between Edmund Ironside and Cnut saw the Dane victorious and left Edmund in control of only Wessex.
+This battle fought between Edmund Ironside and Canute saw the Dane victorious and left Edmund in control of only Wessex.
 Emma’s eldest son, Edward was present at the battle.

 1016 (after 18th October)

-King Edmund had no choice but to agree to share rule with Cnut.
-Cnut ruled Northumbria, Mercia and East Anglia while Edmund ruled Wessex.
+King Edmund had no choice but to agree to share rule with Canute.
+Canute ruled Northumbria, Mercia and East Anglia while Edmund ruled Wessex.
 It was agreed that on the death of either party the other would rule all of England.

 1016 (30th November)

-Edmund Ironside died and Cnut seized the throne of England.
+Edmund Ironside died unexpectedly of natural causes.
+Canute seized the throne of England.

-Edmund Ironside’s two children were send abroad where the eldest, Edward, known as Edward the exile
+Edmund Ironside’s two children were send abroad.
+The eldest, Edward, known as Edward the exile

 , later married a Hungarian princess and had three children, a son Edgar Aetheling